 The consequences of plagiarizing another's work can be very serious for one's course grade or for one's entire academic career.
 Plagiarism and academic dishonesty go beyond simply cutting and pasting text from an article or book into your paper without attribution; they can include paraphrasing without attribution or even citing sources without including them in your bibliography.

 There are hundreds of citation styles.
 Your instructor, department, college, or editor may recommend that you use a particular style—or they may ask that you simply be consistent.
-Four of the most commonly used citation styles in academic writing are listed below; other common citation styles are listed here.
+Four of the most commonly used citation styles in academic writing are listed below.
 In addition, citation style manuals are available in the library catalog.
 Common subject headings used for style manuals include "Authorship--Style Manuals" or "Authorship--Handbooks."

 Look up abbreviations of journal titles as used in publications of the Chemical Abstract Society (CAS) using the search tool linked to below.